Nur Uddin Gohorpuri: Early life

 Gohorpuri was born in 1924 to a Bengali family in the Mullahpara of Shiorkhal in Gohorpur pargana, located in what is now Sylhet District, Bangladesh.
 His father was Mawlana Zahur Uddin Ahmad and his mother was Suratunnesa.

 Education

 He studied at a local maktab in Sultanpur.
 Following the death of his father, who had been a scholar, Gohorpuri was given at a young age to Bashir Uddin Shaykh-e-Bagha, a religious figure, to be trained as his disciple.
 He continued his studies in Purbabhag Madrasa in Jalalpur and Bagha Alia Madrasa where he finished his third year.
 Bashir Uddin helped him enrol in Darul Uloom Deoband, where Gohorpuri was taught hadith by Hussain Ahmad Madani, who had been Bashir Uddin's teacher.
 Following his graduation in 1950, Gohorpuri became one of Madani's pupils himself.
-In 1950, he set a world record by passing the title from the world-renowned Darul Uloom Deoband and securing the first place in the merit list.

 Career

 In 1952, upon Izaz Ali Amrohi and Madani's instructions, he became employed as a hadith scholar at the Pangasia Alia Madrasa in Barisal for two years, before transferring to perform the same role at the Balia Ashraful Uloom Madrasa in Mymensingh.
 In 1956, he returned to his native village and founded the Gohorpur Hussainia Madrasa, serving there as the hadith scholar and muhtamim (principal) for the remainder of his life.
 It later became one of the most prominent Islamic educational institutions in Bangladesh.

 During the 1960s, Gohorpuri joined the Jamiat Ulema-e-Islam political party.
 He contested for a seat at the National Assembly during the 1970 Pakistani general election but was unsuccessful.
 Gohorpuri was elected chairman of Befaqul Madarisil Arabia Bangladesh in 1996 succeeding Harun Islamabadi, becoming associated with more than 50 Qawmi madrasas as well as being the founder and patron of 13.